Kidney Transplant Evaluation

 During kidney transplant surgery, your physician makes an incision in your lower abdomen and places the donor kidney near your bladder in your lower abdomen.
 Placing the kidney in this position allows it to be easily connected to blood vessels and the bladder.

-Your old kidneys typically are not removed unless there are other complicating conditions related to leaving it in place.
+Your old kidneys typically are not removed unless there are other complicating conditions related to leaving them in place.

 Kidney Transplant Recovery